phones24/ep133-export-to-daw/README.md

+**This project is not affiliated with or officially authorized by Teenage Engineering**

 # EP-133 K.O.
 II: Export To DAW

 This tool allows you to export your EP-133 K.O.II (EP-1320) project into a DAW (Digital Audio Workstation).